Dr Yulia Nesterova

 - Training for teachers and school administrators: Key Interventions in Prevention of Violent Extremism.
 UNESCO MGIEP Capacity Building Workshop for Teachers on Preventing Violence Extremism, India, August 2017.

-- Academic journals: Policy Futures in Education; International Education Journal: Comparative Perspectives; Educational Philosophy and Theory; European Journal of Higher Education; Cambridge Journal of Education; Compare: A Journal of Comparative and International Education; International Journal of Sustainability in Higher Education
+- Academic journals: Policy Futures in Education; International Education Journal: Comparative Perspectives; Educational Philosophy and Theory; European Journal of Higher Education; Compare: A Journal of Comparative and International Education; International Journal of Sustainability in Higher Education; Cambridge Journal of Education; Diaspora, Indigenous, and Minority Education; Urban Studies

-- Academic book publisher: Springer Briefs in Education
+- Academic book publishers: Bristol University Press; Springer Briefs in Education

 - Academic Conference: Comparative and International Education Society